lacchain/LACPass-LACChain-Component/README.md

 # LACPass-LACChain-Component

-## Manual Summary
+## Summary

-The LACCPass Client component allows Ministries of Health to handle the onboarding, as well as the issuance and delivery of health certificates to patients.
+The LACCPass-LACChain component allows Ministries of Health or Health Organizations to handle the onboarding on the LACPass trust network, enabling the issuance and delivery of health certificates to patients or individuals.
 This manual describes the steps to run the LACPass-LACChain component, and specifies how to use the endpoints.

 ### Requirements
 - Make sure you have up and running and instance of the LACPass Client component available at https://github.com/lacchain/IPS-national-backend